Application Process for Mobility Track

 - Copy of U.S. license or have board certification (in good standing) in Vocational Nursing, Paramedic, Occupational Therapy, Physical Therapist Assistant, Radiology, Sonography, Surgical Technology, Medical Laboratory Technology, Dental Hygiene or Respiratory Therapy.
 U.S. license or board certification must be maintained in good standing throughout duration of the program.

 - Complete the HESI Admission Assessment during or after completion of your final prerequisite semester.
 You will need to sign up with Evolve in order to register.
 Instructions to activate your Evolve account are found in the HESI Registration Form.
-This requirement has been waived for Fall 2020 and Fall 2021 applicants.
+This requirement has been waived for the Spring 2021, Fall 2021, and Spring 2022 application cycles.
 Please see this page for more information.

 - After completing the CastleBranch requirements (green checks = clearance) and passing the HESI Test, you should download the application for Professional Nursing Program – Mobility Track: